Venezuela vote likely to give Congress to Maduro's party

 Despite Venezuela's political turmoil, voting took place with no apparent problems in Caracas, where polling places were operated by civilian militia members and armed soldiers alongside election workers.

-A steady flow of voters walked up to ballot boxes at Andres Bellow School in downtown Caracas.
+A light flow of voters walked up to ballot boxes at Andres Bello School in downtown Caracas.
 They checked their names on a wall outside, and inside showed identification cards before registering their votes on touchscreen machines, which printed a paper ballot they dropped into a box.

 “I came to vote, and in less than half a second I have voted, quickly,” Caracas resident Rafael Espinoza said.
 “I’ll tell anyone who wants to do so that they can come down and vote in fractions of a second.”